 Coca-Cola Life was launched in 2014 and was the first Coca-Cola to be sweetened with stevia.
 It accounted for just under 1% of the Coca-Cola trademark sales.

-Jon Woods, Coca-Cola Great Britain general manager, said: “We’re pleased that in just nine months Coca-Cola Zero Sugar has grown significantly and become the fastest growing cola in UK grocery4.
-As a result, more than 50 per cent of Coca-Cola sales in UK grocery are sugar-free.
+Jon Woods, Coca-Cola Great Britain general manager, said: “We’re pleased that in just nine months Coca-Cola Zero Sugar has grown significantly and become the fastest growing cola in UK grocery.
+As a result, more than 50% of Coca-Cola sales in UK grocery are sugar-free.
 As we look to drive no-sugar sales even more and make it clearer for consumers to differentiate between sugar and no-sugar options now feels the right time to phase out Coca-Cola Life from the UK market and focus on our three leading and iconic cola variants.”